Trigger Rules

 max_comments: 5

-# The following four parameters can directly use the environment variables passed when the button is clicked, with no need to configure your own environment variables.
+# The following four parameters can directly use environment variables passed in when clicking the button, no need to configure environment variables yourself

-Events triggered by clicking the Workspace button on the page.
-Details refer to Workspace.
+Event triggered by clicking the "Cloud Native Development" button on the page.
+Details refer to Cloud Native Development.

 API Request Events

-Event names are api_trigger or start with api_trigger_, e.g., api_trigger_test.
+Event Name Format: api_trigger or starting with api_trigger_, such as api_trigger_test.

 Trigger Methods:

-Methods 1 and 2 are wrappers around method 3.
+Methods 1 and 2 are wrappers for method 3.

 Scheduled Task Events